ignite/cli/docs/guide/nameservice/05-play.md

   total: "0"
 ```

+## Query the Bank Balance

-Use the following command to see how `alice`'s bank balance has changed after this transaction:
+Use the following command to see how the `alice` bank balance has changed after this transaction:

 ```bash
 nameserviced q bank balances $(nameserviced keys show alice -a)
 ```

-## Setting a Value From an Authorized Account
+## Test an Unauthorized Transaction

-Try updating the value by broadcasting a transaction from `alice`'s account and notice the error being returned, because `alice` is no longer the owner the name and isn't authorized to change the value.
+Try updating the value by broadcasting a transaction from the `alice` account:

 ```bash
 nameserviced tx nameservice set-name foo qoo --from alice
 ```

+An error occurs because `alice` sold the name in a previous transaction.
+The results show that `alice` is not the owner of the name and is therefore not authorized to change the value.

 ```json
 {